vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

 # Manually Create a User Account for the Operations User #

-When you deploy a VCH, the user account that you specify as the operations user must have the correct privileges to allow the VCH to perform post-deployment operations. vSphere Integrated Containers Engine provides a mechanism to automatically assign the necessary permissions to the operations user account, but you can also choose to create the user account manually in vSphere.
-To do so, you create roles, assign privileges to those roles, and assign the roles to the user account to use as the operations user.
+When you deploy a virtual container host (VCH), the user account that you specify as the operations user must have the correct privileges to allow the VCH to perform post-deployment operations. vSphere Integrated Containers Engine provides a mechanism to automatically assign the necessary permissions to the operations user account.
+You can also create the user account manually in vSphere.

+**IMPORTANT**: If you are deploying the VCH to a standalone host that is managed by vCenter Server, you must configure the operations user account manually.
+The option to grant any necessary permissions automatically only applies when deploying VCHs to clusters.

+To assign permissions to the operations user account, you create roles, assign privileges to those roles, and assign the roles to the operations user account.

 - For information about how to create vSphere roles, see [vSphere Permissions and User Management Tasks](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.security.doc/GUID-5372F580-5C23-4E9C-8A4E-EF1B4DD9033E.html) in the vSphere documentation.
 - For information about how to assign permissions to objects in the vSphere Inventory, see [Add a Permission to an Inventory Object](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.security.doc/GUID-A0F6D9C2-CE72-4FE5-BAFC-309CFC519EC8.html) in the vSphere documentation.